 Other suggestions consist of embracing food options that are easier to prepare and that lessen waste, like bags of frozen pre-cut vegetables and single-portion containers of fruit.

 At Hillendale, we understand that it isn’t always easy to help older loved ones sustain a healthy diet.
-Our dedicated Walnut Creek caregivers can help plan and prepare nourishing, delicious meals consistent with your loved one’s specific nutritional needs.
-Contact us online or call us at 925-933-8181 to learn more about our elder care in Walnut Creek, California and the surrounding areas.
+Our dedicated caregivers can help plan and prepare nourishing, delicious meals consistent with your loved one’s specific nutritional needs.
+Contact us online or call us at 925-933-8181 to learn more about our home care in Pleasant Hill, CA and the surrounding areas.
 To learn more about all of the areas we serve, please visit our Service Area page.